elcolie/crud-taskado/README.md

 You need to add `User` first start with `id=1`.

-`python -m unittest`.
+`python -m unittest core/tests/*.py`.
 To run all test cases.